History Files Nav bar

 Argentocoxos

-King of Fib, and possible king of all Picts.
+King of Fib, and possibly king of all Picts.

 209 - 211

 The Roman emperor, Severus, leads a campaign in person against the Caledonii and Maeatae.
+The latter could be a southern grouping of British or Pictish tribes, as Dio says that they dwell 'next to the cross-wall that divides the island in half'.
+This would suggest the Antonine Wall which reaches from the Firth of Forth to the Clyde.
 A scorched earth policy is pursued to try and bring the ephemeral tribesmen either to a pitched battle or to surrender, neither of which actually occurs.
-Following Severus' death, either immediately or shortly afterwards, Rome permanently abandons Scotland.
+Following Severus' death, either immediately or shortly afterwards, Rome permanently abandons Scotland, possibly in stages (barring campaiging).

 305 - 306